Saul: Battle of Gilboa and the death of King Saul

 The Philistines make war again, assembling at Shunem, and Saul leads his army to face them at Mount Gilboa.
 Before the battle he goes to consult a medium or witch at Endor.
 The medium, unaware of his identity, reminds him that the king has made witchcraft a capital offence, but he assures her that Saul will not harm her.
 She conjures a spirit which appears to be the prophet Samuel, and tells him that God has fully rejected him, will no longer hear his prayers, has given the kingdom to David and that the next day he will lose both the battle and his life.
 Saul collapses in fear, and the medium restores him with food in anticipation of the next day's battle.

-Saul's death is described by the narrator (and also in 1 Chronicles 10) but a conflicting account is given by a young Amalekite who lies, thinking to win David's favour.
-The defeated Israelites flee from the enemy and Saul asks his armour bearer to kill him, but the armour bearer refuses, and so Saul falls upon his own sword.
-But the Amalekite tells David he found Saul leaning on his spear after the battle and delivered the coup de grâce.
-David has the Amalekite put to death, advancing the theme that David will never kill the Lord's anointed king (c.f.
-1 Samuel 24, 26).
+Saul's death is described by the narrator (and also in 1 Chronicles 10) but a conflicting account is given by a young Amalekite.
+The defeated Israelites flee from the enemy and Saul asks his armour bearer to kill him, but the armour bearer refuses because he is too scared, and so Saul falls upon his own sword.
+But the Amalekite tells David he found Saul leaning on his spear after the battle and delivered the coup de grâce then took the Saul's crown and armband.
+David has the Amalekite put to death, advancing the theme that David will never kill the Lord's anointed king (cf. 1 Samuel 24, 26).